Shoryuhai: Origins

 In April 1997, several Northeast-region college students came together at Harvard for an informal good-will kendo tournament.
 The tournament was sparsely attended - totaling not more than 15 competitors.
 The following year, attendance increased three-fold, and included teams from Harvard, Yale, Cornell, McGill University, the University of Connecticut and the University of Waterloo in Canada.
 In 2009, a team from the University of Münster in Germany joined the competition for the first time, making it the first European team to participate.

 The Trophies

 In 1998, the two tournament trophies were donated by the former Prime Minister of Japan, Mr. Ryutaro Hashimoto, as tokens of his encouragement.
-At the time, Hashimoto-sensei saw this tournament and all of North American collegiate kendo as a "rising dragon," or 昇龍 (shōryu), hence the name shoryuhai.
+At the time, Hashimoto-sensei saw this tournament and all of North American collegiate kendo as a "rising dragon", or 昇龍 (shōryu), hence the name shoryuhai.
 The first of the trophies - permanently held at Harvard - bears the engraved names of each year's victorious team.
 The second, traveling trophy is loaned to each year's winning team to be displayed at their respective university or college until the following year's tournament.

+Fighting Spirit Awards

+In 2024, Shoryuhai began presenting Fighting Spirit Awards in honor of Masaru Mori (5 dan) and Hironori Tahara (hanshi 8 dan).
+In the early days of Shoryuhai, Mr. Mori was a pivotal character who forged connections and brought figures such as Tahara-sensei to Shoryuhai.
+Tahara-sensei served as the shinpancho of Shoryuhai for the majority of years since 2006.
+Sadly, Mr. Mori passed in July 2020 and Tahara-sensei passed in Oct 2023.
+In their honor, the 4th place winner who lost to the 1st place winner is presented the Masaru Mori Fighting Spirit Award in Individuals, and the Hironori Tahara Fighting Spirit Award in Teams.